 Getting compliments on how ageless we look certainly warms our hearts.
 Undoubtedly, this appreciation would have the same effect on anyone, regardless of age.
-Hence, it is understandable that many individuals place a big emphasis on their appearance and well-being.
+Hence, it is understandable that many individuals place a big emphasis on their appearance and well-being, especially when it comes to addressing concerns like crepey skin.

-However, our parents or grandparents don’t always have to rely on their diet to obtain the nutrients they need to reduce aging.
+However, our parents or grandparents don’t always have to rely on their diet to obtain the nutrients they need to reduce aging and improve skin elasticity.
 They can also gain nutrients their body can’t synthesize from products called dietary supplements.
+These supplements can be particularly helpful in addressing crepey skin and maintaining overall skin health.

 At Seasons Retirement, we prioritize the nourishment and well-being of our residents.
-Hence, our Health & Wellness team is always on hand to discuss and review the nutritional needs of older adults in our communities.
+Hence, our Health & Wellness team is always on hand to discuss and review the nutritional needs of older adults in our communities, including strategies for crepey skin repair.

 In this article, we’ll be highlighting some anti-aging supplements and vitamins for older adults.
 These nutrients include:

 Furthermore, curcumin has been proven to activate specific proteins that inhibit cellular senescence – a process where cell division stops, thereby enhancing the cell lifespan.
-Essentially, this substance can delay aging and reduce the risk of age-related diseases.
+Essentially, this substance can delay aging, reduce the risk of age-related diseases, and contribute to crepey skin repair.

 If your parents or grandparents want to add this nutrient to their diet naturally, turmeric is their best option.
 Alternatively, they can get it from turmeric or curcumin supplements.

 According to a scientific report in 2018, Coenzyme Q10 is an anti-aging chemical the body secretes to affect how cells convert energy – a process known as bioenergetics.
-However, as we age, the body’s CoQ10 level declines.
+However, as we age, the body’s CoQ10 level declines, which can contribute to the development of crepey skin.

 The good news is that CoQ10 is available as a supplement and has been found to improve various aspects of health in older adults.
-As an antioxidant, it protects the body against cellular damage while increasing the production of collagen – an essential structural protein.
+As an antioxidant, it protects the body against cellular damage while increasing the production of collagen – an essential structural protein that helps maintain skin elasticity and prevent crepey skin.

 Moreover, CoQ10 supplements offer several cardiovascular health benefits, including decreased blood pressure, prevention of cholesterol buildup in the blood vessels, and reduced stiffness of the arteries.

-Vitamin C is an essential vitamin that helps protect the body cells from oxidative damage.
-Since the body can’t naturally synthesize it, your older ones must maintain an optimal intake of this vitamin using supplements.
+Vitamin C is an essential vitamin that helps protect the body cells from oxidative damage and UV radiation.
+Since the body can’t naturally synthesize it, your older ones must maintain an optimal intake of this vitamin using supplements or topical treatments.

-Vitamin C is one of the anti-aging vitamins, as it plays a functional role in normal body processes like inflammation control, immune control, and so on.
+Vitamin C is one of the anti-aging vitamins, as it plays a functional role in normal body processes like inflammation control, immune control, and maintaining the skin barrier.
 It has been found that older persons with high blood levels of vitamin C tend to have better control of their cognitive skills, memory, and attention.

 To maintain an optimal level of this essential nutrient in their body, encourage your older ones to incorporate vitamin-C-rich foods, like fruits, vegetables, and legumes, into their diet, or consider taking supplements.

 Collagen is a structural protein that makes up the connective tissue, bone, cartilage, tendon, and, most importantly, skin.
-Collagen production, however, begins to decline with age, causing the appearance of aging signs such as skin wrinkles.
+Collagen production, however, begins to decline with age, causing the appearance of aging signs such as crepey skin and loss of elasticity.

 Collagen supplements can help the body make up for the collagen it is not producing.
-This will help slow down the process of aging in your loved one.
+This will help slow down the process of aging in your loved one and contribute to crepey skin repair.
 Depending on your older one’s preference, collagen supplements are available in various forms, including powder and capsule.

 Vitamin E, also known as tocopherol, is one of the best anti-aging vitamins.
-It is essential for numerous body processes and systems, including eyesight, immune system, inflammation regulation, brain health, etc.
+It is essential for numerous body processes and systems, including eyesight, immune system, inflammation regulation, brain health, and maintaining skin texture.

-Vitamin E is vital for older adults as it plays a significant role in maintaining skin health.
-Moreover, vitamin E supplements are effective antioxidants that help to keep the body cells safe from oxidative stress.
+Vitamin E is vital for older adults as it plays a significant role in maintaining skin health and preventing crepey skin.
+Moreover, vitamin E supplements are effective antioxidants that help to keep the body cells safe from oxidative stress and sun damage.

 Resveratrol, a polyphenol antioxidant, is one of the most popular anti-aging supplements.
 Some evidence suggests this substance’s anti-aging quality lies in its ability to increase the length of chromosomes.